-Zone 1 will have both Phase 1 and Phase 2 works installed due to the extensive highway alterations required and limitations on future upgrade.
+In Zone 1, the defences will be constructed to a mixture of heights.
+The section north of Wardleys Pool will have both Phase 1 and Phase 2 works installed due to the extensive highway alterations required and limitations on future upgrade.
 Therefore, the Design Water Level has been calculated over a 100-year appraisal period including the full 100 years of climate change allowance.
+South of Wardleys Pool the defences will be constructed to the Phase 1 level to minimise the visual impact for residents.

-In Zone 2, Zone 3 and Zone 4, the defences will be constructed in two phases as they have the potential to have a much more significant impact on residents' view and enjoyment of the Wyre Estuary.
+In Zones 2 and Zone 3 the defences will be constructed in two phases as they have the potential to have a much more significant impact on residents' view and enjoyment of the Wyre Estuary.
 Due to the type of works required these walls are easier to upgrade in the future therefore, a 100-year appraisal period has been used including a reduced years of climate change allowance.
-Phase 2 at these zones will see the walls increased in height to include the full 100 years of climate change disruption in the future the wall foundations will be designed for the full 100 years of climate change allowance with the only works required in the future being increasing wall heights.
+Phase 2 at these zones will see the walls increased in height to include the full 100 years of climate change allowance.
+To minimise disruption in the future the wall foundations will be designed for the full 100 years of climate change allowance with the only works required in the future being increasing wall heights.